Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method

-C single element MEAM potential predicts both diamond and graphite to be stable structures.
+The single-element MEAM potential for C predicts both diamond and graphite to be stable structures.
 Energy \vs nearest neighbor distance curves for diamond and graphite are shown in Fig.~\ref{fig:C_EvsnnD}.
-The experimental curves were constructed from the Rose's equation of state\cite{Rose1984} using the experimental bulk modulus, cohesive energy and nearest neighbor distance, as listed in Table~\ref{tab:SingleElementProp}.
-MEAM predictions for diamond and graphite are in good agreement with experiment.
+The experimental curves were constructed from Rose's equation of state \cite{Rose1984} (Eq.~(\ref{eq:rose})) using the experimental bulk modulus, cohesive energy, and nearest neighbor distance at equilibrium, as listed in Table~\ref{tab:1elm_props}.
+MEAM predictions for diamond are in good agreement with experiment.
 MEAM predicts almost degenerate cohesive energies for graphite and diamond, while DFT predicts graphite to be $\sim$ 0.1~eV more stable than diamond.
 For graphite, DFT predicts a first-nearest neighbor (1NN) distance in good agreement with experiment, while MEAM predicts a 1NN distance $\sim$ 3\% greater than the experimental value.
-MEAM optimized the $c/a$ ratio of the graphite structure to 3.35.
-This does not agree well with the experimental value of 2.725.\cite{Yin1984} This disagreement is due to the incorrect prediction of interlayer interactions of graphite, which are dominated by van Der Waals forces, that are not described by MEAM.
+The experimental ratio between lattice parameters $c$ and $a$ in graphite (hereafter referred as $c/a$ ratio) is 2.725.\cite{Yin1984} MEAM optimized the $c/a$ ratio of the graphite structure to 3.35.
+The disagreement between experimental and MEAM values for $c/a$ ratio is due to the incorrect prediction of interlayer interaction of graphite, which is dominated by van der Waals forces that are not described by MEAM.
 However, the dependence of cohesive energy on the $c/a$ ratio is small.
-As illustrated in Fig.~\ref{fig:EvsCoa}, the difference in cohesive energy of graphite between the experimental and MEAM $c/a$ ratio is $\sim$ 4~meV/atom.
+Fig.~\ref{fig:EvsCoa} shows the change in energy as $c$ is varied while keeping $a$ at the MEAM optimized value.
+According to Fig.~\ref{fig:EvsCoa}, the difference in cohesive energy of graphite between the experimental and MEAM $c/a$ ratio is $\sim$ 4~meV/atom.
 In constructing the energy \vs nearest neighbor distance curves for graphite, the inter-planar distance was scaled with the lattice constant.
 The experimental ratio was used in the generation of the DFT curve, while the MEAM curve was constructed with the predicted $c/a$ ratio.